Vivek-Alpha06/Plexa/docs/SECURITY.md

 **Status: disclosed, unresolved.
 Severity: high for the affected key.**

-The mainnet deployer secret key was hardcoded in three scripts (`scripts/deploy-mainnet.mjs`, `populate-mainnet-users.mjs`, `populate-more-users.mjs`) and committed to this public repository in commits `27381d7`, `ff2e890`, and `6bc2e11`.
+The mainnet deployer secret key was previously hardcoded in deployment scripts (`scripts/deploy-mainnet.mjs`) and committed to this public repository.

 **What the key controls:** account `GDIVNQJKW5SJ53GVVUWXELV34HRKBUIC3TIJW657V2OUN6GP6IIHU2EN`, which is the